momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

   GetSecretValueCommandOutput,
 } from '@aws-sdk/client-secrets-manager';

-/* A function that gets the Momento_API_Token stored in AWS Secrets Manager.
+/* A function that gets the Momento_Auth_Token stored in AWS Secrets Manager.
 The secret was stored as a plaintext format in Secrets Manager to avoid parsing JSON.

-You don't have to store the Momento API token in something like AWS Secrets Manager, but it is best practice.
-You could pass the Momento API token in from an environment variable.
+You don't have to store the Momento auth token in something like AWS Secrets Manager, but it is best practice.
+You could pass the Momento auth token in from an environment variable.

 */
 async function GetToken(